A Bayesian Semiparametric Approach to Learning About Gene-Gene Interactions in Case-Control Studies: Abstract

 \section{Abstract}

 Gene-gene interactions are often regarded as playing significant roles in influencing variabilities of complex traits.
-Although much research has been devoted to this area, till date a comprehensive statistical model that adequately addresses the highly dependent structures associated with the interactions between the genes, multiple loci of every gene, various and unknown number of sub-populations that the subjects arise from, seem to be lacking.

-In this paper, we propose and develop a novel Bayesian semiparametric approach composed of finite mixtures based on Dirichlet processes and a hierarchical matrix-normal-inverse-Wishart distribution that can comprehensively account for the unknown number of sub-populations and gene-gene interactions.
-Then, by formulating novel, and suitable Bayesian tests of hypotheses using an appropriate metric for comparing clusterings in conjunction with the interaction parameters, we attempt to single out the roles of the genes, individually, and in interaction with other genes, in case-control studies.
-Quite importantly, we also attempt to identify the significant SNPs associated with a disease.

-Our model facilitates a highly efficient parallel computing methodology using a Gibbs sampling procedure and the recently developed fast and efficient Transformation based MCMC (TMCMC) technique.

-Application of our model and methodologies to biologically realistic data sets simulated from an existing, realistic population genetics model associated with case-control study, revealed quite encouraging performance.
-Quite importantly, we also applied our ideas to a real, myocardial infarction dataset, and obtained interesting results that partly agree with, and also complement, the existing works in this area, to reveal the importance of sophisticated and realistic modeling of gene-gene interactions. \ at the proposed and the old values of the interaction parameters, conditionally on the remaining parameters.
+Although much research has been devoted to this area, to date a comprehensive statistical model that addresses the various sources of uncertainties, seem to be lacking.
+In this paper, we propose and develop a novel Bayesian semiparametric approach composed of finite mixtures based on Dirichlet processes and a hierarchical matrix-normal distribution that can comprehensively account for the unknown number of sub-populations and gene-gene interactions.
+Then, by formulating novel and suitable Bayesian tests of hypotheses we attempt to single out the roles of the genes, individually, and in interaction with other genes, in case-control studies.
+We also attempt to identify the significant loci associated with the disease.
+Our model facilitates a highly efficient parallel computing methodology, combining Gibbs sampling and Transformation based MCMC (TMCMC).
+Application of our ideas to biologically realistic data sets revealed quite encouraging performance.
+We also applied our ideas to a real, myocardial infarction dataset, and obtained interesting results that partly agree with, and also complement, the existing works in this area, to reveal the importance of sophisticated and realistic modeling of gene-gene interactions. \ at the proposed and the old values of the interaction parameters, conditionally on the remaining parameters.
 In the above, $\pi(\bLambda)$, $\pi(\bC_1\bC'_1)$ and $\pi(\bC_2\bC'_2)$ are given by (3.15), (3.21) and (3.23) of our main manuscript.

 In our applications we chose $\epsilon\sim g^{(1)}\equiv N(0,1)I_{\{\epsilon>0\}}$ for additive transformations and $\eta\sim g^{(2)}\equiv N(0,1)I_{\left\{\left|\eta\right|<1\right\}}$ for multiplicative transformations.
 It is also important to mention that in our applications of additive transformation, we considered the positive scaling factors $\varphi_1,\ldots,\varphi_d$, so that the transformation takes the form